 I have continued to be dedicated to public service, with an increasing interest in public safety.
 In the early 90s, I joined Just Us, an East Palo Alto-based group that mobilized volunteers to discourage drug dealing and other crime in East Palo Alto and The Willows area of Menlo Park.
 I also co-founded a group called Citizen Patrol, a group of Menlo Park residents who patrolled The Willows and the Westside are of East Palo Alto in private vehicles linked by radio to the two police departments, serving as their “eyes and ears.”
 As a leader for my two sons’ Boy Scout troop (and Eagle Scout myself), I specialized in wilderness first aid and safety.
 I became CERT trained many years ago and continue to serve as an active CERT volunteer.
 I was appointed by the fire chief to his CERT Advisory Group in 2011, before being elected to the Board of the District in 2013.

-As President of the Board, I have worked hard on two goals: to improve our relationships with our neighboring agencies, arranging the first joint meetings ever between elected representatives of the District and elected representatives in East Palo Alto and San Mateo County; and to eliminate individual frictions among Board members at public meetings that limit the Board’s effectiveness in dealing with the fundamental issues confronting it.
-We have made progress, but there is still much to do.
+As president of the Fire Board, I have worked hard on two goals: to improve our relationships with our neighboring agencies, arranging the first joint meetings ever between elected representatives of the District and elected representatives in East Palo Alto and San Mateo County; and to eliminate individual frictions among Board members at public meetings that limit the Board’s effectiveness in dealing with the fundamental issues confronting it.
+This year, I created a Diversity, Equity, and Inclusion Committee to study for the first time ever how well our employees' demographic profile reflects the demographics of our District's population.
+That effort has resulted in a commitment by the District's top leadership to make changes to its recruiting, hiring, and promotion practices.

 As President, I was selected by the leaders of the other special districts in San Mateo County to represent them on the Countywide Oversight Board (https://controller.smcgov.org/countywide-oversight-board-former-redevelopment-agencies).
 That is the new group charged with the orderly disposition of over $400 million in former redevelopment agency properties.